 How Can an Attorney Help?

 Joint and several liability under Nevada law can make a personal injury case more complicated.
 In some cases, it can create unique challenges for a victim.
-When joint or several liability may be an issue in your case, a qualified personal injury attorney can help you evaluate and pursue your case in light of how these legal concepts might impact your claim.
+When joint or several liability may be an issue in your case, Adam S. Kutner & Associates can help you evaluate and pursue your case in light of how these legal concepts might impact your claim.

 It’s important to clearly present the matter to the jury and give them the evidence to apportion fault in the way that’s most favorable to you.
 When several liability applies, your attorney can help you prepare a strategy to collect your judgment from the responsible parties as quickly as possible.
 They can work with you to help you understand how the law applies and what you should do to maximize your claim.